Rosetta Stone Review: The Truth People Hide About This App

 Rosetta Stone review: My verdict

 But if you're learning French, are on a budget, and want to hit your fluency goals faster, Get French Classes is the ideal choice.
-Every one of our courses includes:
+Every one of our language courses includes:

 • 6 hours of private classes : This allows for personalized attention and feedback, helping you address your specific challenges and accelerate your progress.